 Apple farm management and production is closely related to its geographical location and climatic conditions.
-The state of New York ranks second in the US in apple production because of the suitable climate and fertile soils (Hoying et al. 2008).
-Western New York is the largest single area with about 1,349 ha of apple farms.
+The state of New York ranks second in the USA in apple production because of the suitable climate and fertile soils (Hoving et al., 2008).
 The climate is classified as a moist continental type with prevailing wind direction from the west.
-Its' close proximity to the large body of water to the northwest, Lake Ontario, provides moisture for frontal systems controlling precipitation of the region.
-The average annual mean temperature is about 8.67 °C according to data from National Climate Data Center (NCDC), with the coldest month in January (-4.5 °C) and warmest month in July (21.5 °C).
-The growing season runs between 150 to 180 days.
+Its close proximity to the large body of water to the northwest, Lake Ontario, provides moisture for frontal systems controlling precipitation of the region.
+The average annual mean temperature is about 8.67°C according to data from National Climate Data Center (NCDC), with the coldest month in January $(-4.5^{\circ}C)$ and warmest month in July (21.5 $^{\circ}$ C).
+The growing season runs between 150 and 180 days.
 Average annual precipitation is 332.7 cm with relatively uniform distribution year round (Figure 1).
-It is worth noticing that seasonal snowfall of 101 - 127 cm provides a protective cover for apple trees against occasional cold blasts in the region (Peck and Merwin 2009).
+It is worth noticing that seasonal snowfall of 101-127 cm provides a protective cover for apple trees against occasional cold blasts in the region (Peck and Merwin, 2009).